stac-utils/pystac/README.md

 > yapf -ipr pystac tests
 ```

+Note that you may have to use `yapf3` explicitly depending on your environment.

 You can also run the `./scripts/test` script to check flake8 and yapf.

 ### Documentation